ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    to the MDSC.

-   Different transmission technologies can be used on the access links (e.g., Ethernet, STM-N and OTU).
+   Different transmission technologies can be used on the access links (e.g., Ethernet, Synchronous Transport Module (STM) and OTU).
-   {{service-description}} provides more details about the different assumptions on the access links for different types of connectivity services and
-   {{multi-function-access}} describes the control of access links which can support different technology configurations (e.g., STM-64, 10GE or OTU2) depending on the type of service being configured (multi-function access links).
+   {{service-description}} provides more details about the different assumptions on the access links for different types of connectivity services, and {{multi-function-access}} describes the control of access links which can support different technology configurations (e.g., STM-64, 10GE or OTU2) depending on the type of service being configured (multi-function access links).